January 18th, 2014 (Saturday) 5:00pm

 Brooklyn, NY 11201

 Donations are displayed on the recipients Artspire Artist's Directory page unless the donor indicates the donation is anonymous.
-Any contributions of cash, securities, or materials made to the Foundation on behalf of Gregory Singer's Manhattan Symphonie Concert Series are tax deductible to the full extent allowed by law.
+Any contributions of cash, securities, or materials made to the Foundation on behalf of Gregory Singer's Manhattan Symphonie Concert Series are tax deductible to the full extent of the law.
 The Foundation is prepared to provide you with financial accounting of the contributed funds.